Raw Information and Resources

 What I personally do is feed a combination of both ground meat/bone/organs, some meaty bones and then also I feed some boneless meats and organs.
 Variety is the key to raw feeding.
 You are not aiming to feed a "complete and balanced" meal at every serving but to achieve the balance over time by feeding variety.
 You should aim for 80% meat, 10% edible bone and 10% organ meats.
 Out of the 10% organ meats 5% of this should be liver as liver is the largest organ in the body.

-On our ground meats ratios will vary a bit as different meats have different bone contents, ratios can be found within our product descriptions.
+On our ground meats ratios will vary a bit as different meats have different bone contents; ratios can be found within our product descriptions.
 Again, keep in mind that by feeding variety, balance can be achieved over time.
-This is not rocket science.
+This is not rocket-science.
 Your dog is a wolf in designer clothing.
 Their DNA is 99.8% identical to the gray wolf.
 Feed your dog how wolves eat.
 Primary meats of a wolf would be red meats, and this should be the staple of the diet.
 Some examples of red meats would be beef, goat, sheep, pork, venison, bison, etc.

 Can you feed poultry, fish, rabbit?
 Certainly, as wolves would eat what they can find but the staple would be red meats, and this is how I feel a dog should eat.